An oldie but goodie all about the oils used to make soap.

 Olive—considered by many to be the “king” of soap making oils.
 Olive oil contributes to a soap that is creamy and mild.
 It does not make big bubbles and can take a long time to cure (the drying time whereby the water evaporates) but will eventually make a very hard bar of amazing soap.
 100% olive oil soap is called Castile soap.

 Palm—makes a very hard bar which lathers well.
-Some people (including myself) choose not to use palm oil because of the documented environmental impact the plantations have on air quality (burning peat bogs for planting) and orangutan communities (devastating habitat loss).
-There is palm oil that is supposed to be sustainably sourced but enforcement is weak.
+Some people choose not to use palm oil because of the documented environmental impact the plantations have on air quality (burning peat bogs for planting) and orangutan communities (devastating habitat loss).
+However, in recent years, product traceability (from individual farms to consumers) has increased substantially.
+This means it is now possible to identify, with confidence, which farms have strong environmental and fair-trade practices in place.
+For the best palm oil, look for organic products labeled as RSPO-IP.
+This means they have been certified by the Roundtable on Sustainable Palm Oil--Identity Preserved and every step of the supply chain is traceable to ensure the product is sustainable, fair-trade and organic.

 Rice Bran—Rich in Vitamin E and anti-oxidants.
 Makes a mild soap with small bubbles.
 Similar to (and often subbed for) olive oil.